Table Question Answering in the Era of Large Language Models: A Comprehensive Survey of Tasks, Methods, and Evaluation: Discussion and Future Directions

 \section{Discussion and Future Directions}

 We discuss emerging topics for future exploration, including table representation, multilinguality, reinforcement learning, multi-modal modeling, interpretability and human-centric setups.

-\paragraph{Table Representation.} Tables can appear in various formats, including structured databases, text, and images.
-When tables are stored in databases, they can be directly queried using SQL.
-However, tables in textual or image form are often noisier due to inconsistent formatting \cite{zhou-etal-2024-freb}, mixed data types \cite{Nahid2024NormTabIS}, missing values \cite{Wolff2025HowWD}, and implicit or incomplete schemas \cite{zheng-etal-2023-im}.
-These pose challenges to create models for real-world noisy tables.
-A growing line of work investigates leveraging both textual and visual representations of tables \cite{deng-etal-2024-tables, zhou-etal-2025-texts, Liu2025HIPPOET}, capitalizing on the fact that one modality can often be converted to the other (e.g., image-to-text via OCR, or text-to-image via HTML rendering).
-However, most existing approaches adopt ensemble strategies that select the optimal representation based on specific problem features, e.g., by table size \cite{deng-etal-2024-tables, zhou-etal-2025-texts}.
-This approach lacks flexibility when new features emerge or when interactions among multiple features need to be considered.
-An alternative is to process textual and visual inputs through dedicated encoders and integrate them within the model, an approach widely used in vision-language tasks \cite{Zhao2024TabPediaTC,Zhou_2025_CVPR}.
-Separate encoders might capture complementary signals, such as layout structure from images and semantic content from text and potentially leading to more robust and generalizable methods.
+\paragraph{Table Representation.} Tables appear in various formats, including structured databases, plain text, images, and graphs.
+When tables are stored in databases, they can be directly queried using SQL. \citet{zhang2026same} find that modeling tables as databases achieves better results than using LLMs directly when tables feature clear schemas.
+However, tables in textual or image form are often noisier due to inconsistent formatting \cite{zhou-etal-2024-freb}, mixed data types \cite{Nahid2024NormTabIS}, missing values \cite{Wolff2025HowWD}, and implicit or incomplete schemas \cite{zheng-etal-2023-im}, posing challenges for building models that generalize to real-world noisy tables.

+A growing line of work investigates leveraging both textual and visual representations of tables \cite{deng-etal-2024-tables, zhou-etal-2025-texts, borisova-etal-2025-table, Liu2025HIPPOET, xing2026tabledart}, capitalizing on the fact that one modality can often be converted to the other (e.g., image-to-text via OCR, or text-to-image via HTML rendering).
+However, most existing approaches adopt ensemble strategies that select the optimal representation based on specific problem features such as table size \cite{deng-etal-2024-tables, zhou-etal-2025-texts}, which lack flexibility when new features emerge or when interactions among multiple features need to be considered.

+To overcome this limitation, some work instead lets the model learn which modality to use \citep{Liu2025HIPPOET, xing2026tabledart}.
+For instance, \citet{xing2026tabledart} train a gating network to select among text-based, vision-based, or fused representations.
+An alternative approach is to process textual and visual inputs through dedicated encoders and integrate them within the model, a strategy widely adopted in vision-language tasks \cite{Zhao2024TabPediaTC, 11093154}.
+Separate encoders can capture complementary signals, such as layout structure from images and semantic content from text, potentially leading to more robust and generalizable representations.